 They work in partnership with individuals, communities and a range of organisations to achieve their goals.
 They use evidence and experience, and search for the underlying causes of social issues so that they can demonstrate practical solutions that bring about lasting change.

-The Joseph Rowntree Foundation have sponsored bursary places for charities with a direct remit to tackle UK Poverty and people with first hand experience of poverty in order to build confidence around storytelling
+The Joseph Rowntree Foundation sponsored bursary places for charities with a direct remit to tackle UK Poverty and people with first hand experience of poverty in order to build confidence around storytelling

 Lightful help people help people.
 Specifically, they help beyond-profits (charities, social enterprises, nonprofits, foundations) make technology work for them.
 They help supercharge social media, turbo-boost digital fundraising and they create innovative tech solutions that the sector hasn’t had access to before.